drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 In addition to a new site, we also created a logo for the drand project, which you can see at the top of this post or [download the logo kit](/drand-logo-kit.zip).

-## Filecoin becomes Drand's first production user
+## Filecoin becomes drand's first production user

 In this first post to our new website, we've talked about the changes and upgrades we're making to realize the future of drand as a production-ready service.
 We're thrilled to report that the Filecoin project at Protocol Labs has [announced](https://filecoin.io/blog/filecoin-testnet-phase-2-is-here/) they are adopting drand as the source of unbiased randomness for leader election on the Filecoin blockchain.
 Filecoin has thus become the first known production user of drand!